gravicle/gravicle.github.io/_posts/2014-03-25-oculus-drift.markdown

 layout: post
 title: Oculus Drift
 date: 2014-03-25 16:02:04.000000000 -05:00
+summary: Facebook went ahead and bought Oculus Rift.
+This adds a few more billions to their Visa bill for this quarter.
+No big deal.
 ---
 Facebook went ahead and bought Oculus Rift.
 This adds a few more billions to their Visa bill for this quarter.
 No big deal.